 I would also submit to you, as this column does of the New York Post, William McGurn does, that you also do have to recognize that the longtime rhetoric of individuals does ultimately have consequences.

-What is the longtime rhetoric of the ab of the the pro-life movement?
+What is the longtime rhetoric of the pro-life movement?

-That we should end abortion, that we should we should stand up for children.
+That we should end abortion, that we should stand up for children.

-What is the long time rhetoric of Bill de Blasio de Blasio de Blasio?
+What is the long-time rhetoric of Bill de Blasio, de Blasio?

 Well, cops are bad.

-You see them standing out in front of an abortion clinic praying.
+You see him standing out in front of an abortion clinic praying.

-The Blasio, he stood out there and he whipped people into a frenzy, and then when the consequences happened, wanted to walk it back and say, Whoa, stop, stop, you went too far.
+And then, when the consequences happened, he wanted to walk it back and say, Whoa, stop, stop, you went too far.

 Which standard?